 Reading Time: 6 minutes 49 seconds

-It’s a good time to get into the fitness industry.
-One reason is that jobs for fitness trainers and instructors are expected to increase 13 percent by the year 2028.
-This means 45,700 new job openings in the next few years.
+Are you ready to learn how to become a personal trainer?
+It's a good time to get into the fitness industry.
+One reason is that jobs for fitness trainers and instructors are expected to increase 19 percent by the year 2031.
+This means 57,800 new job openings in the next few years.
+(1)

 Another reason the fitness industry is becoming more appealing is you can do more online.
 Fitness trainers are no longer available only in the gym.
 Now you can be an online personal trainer.
 This opens your client base beyond your local area, giving you a broader market to work with.